-Institutional policies shall apply consistently to state aid recipients and federal aid recipients, except when in conflict with state aid regulations (such as maximum time frame), or if there are specific references to state aid processing (such as the frequency of term payments for clock hour schools).
+Institutional policies shall apply consistently to state aid recipients and federal aid recipients, except when in conflict with state aid regulations (such as maximum time frame), academic progress requirements or if there are specific references to state aid processing (such as the frequency of term payments for clock hour schools).

-ELIGIBILITY MONITORING FOR SNG AND CBS
+ELIGIBILITY MONITORING FOR WCG (SNG) AND CBS

 Once a student receives a state aid award, the institution must monitor continued eligibility.
-The institution must issue the student a revised award letter when the student's state aid award changes.
+The institution must issue the student a revised award offer when the student's state aid award changes.